starkfell/starkfell.github.io/_posts/2018-02-19-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 # Overview

 This article covers the basics of deploying a new K8s Cluster in Azure using the following steps and the acs-engine.
-These instructions were written for and tested on Ubuntu 16.04.
+These instructions were written for and tested on Ubuntu 16.04 using a standard linux user starting in their home directory.
+The instructions *should* work on Bash on Ubuntu for Windows but haven't been tested.

 * Installing Azure CLI 2.0
 * Instll the latest version of kubectl